drexelsystemslab/PFIAir/README.md

 Then add `/usr/lib/blender` to your path.

 There is a startup.blend file in the repo to ensure that all preview images that are generated look the same.
 To install this copy the file from `PFIAir/PFI_Blender/` to `/home/<UserName>/.config/blender/2.78/config`.
-(Mac: `/home/<UserName>/Library/Application Support/Blender/2.78/config`)
+(Mac: `~/Library/Application Support/Blender/2.78/config`)

+Note: The absolute path to the Blender config file on Mac can vary.
+A good rule of thumb would be to look for the Application Support directory in the user level directories.

 For Mac: Paste path for blender.exe file to /etc/paths using:
 ```